Logo

 Around 1919, Albert Fish stabbed an intellectually disabled boy in Georgetown.

-Albert Fish chose people who were either mentally disabled or African-American as his victims, later explaining that he assumed these people would not be missed when killed.
+Albert Fish often chose people who were either mentally disabled or African-American as his victims, later explaining that he assumed these people would not be missed when killed.

 Albert Fish tortured, mutilated, and murdered young children with his "implements of Hell": a meat cleaver, a butcher knife, and a small handsaw.